isabella232/stacki-hdp-bridge/README.md

 Let's get you in.

 1. In this example, the hostname of the ambari server is `backend-0-0.local`.
-Using a web-browser from your StackIQ management node, navigate to `http://backend-0-0.local:8080` This will bring up the figure-ambari-ui-login.
+Using a web-browser from your StackIQ management node, navigate to `http://backend-0-0.local:8080` This will bring up the Ambari UI Login screen.

     ![Ambari Login Screen](src/images/ambari/ambari-login.png)